Undeterred by recall, Fonterra seen pushing on with own-brand China plan

 WELLINGTON (Reuters) - Fonterra (FSF.NZ), the world’s largest dairy processor, is moving ahead with plans to launch its own branded milk formula in China, undeterred by a recent botulism scare and Beijing’s crackdown on foreign firms over alleged corrupt sales practices.

-On Wednesday, Fonterra reported an 18 percent lift in its full year profit, despite a drought trimming earnings.
-Net profit after tax for the year to July 31 was NZ$736 million ($608 million), compared with NZ$624 million last year.

-Normalized earnings before interest and taxes (EBIT) fell to NZ$1 billion from $1.03 billion a year ago, in line with guidance given in July.

-Fonterra is investigating the recent contamination scare, when it said it found a potentially fatal bacteria in one of its products, triggering recalls of infant milk formula and sports drinks in nine countries including China.
+Investors expect to hear more from Fonterra on its China expansion plans when the company announces full-year results later on Wednesday.
+The company may also give an update into ongoing investigations into the recent contamination scare, when Fonterra said it found a potentially fatal bacteria in one of its products, triggering recalls of infant milk formula and sports drinks in nine countries including China.

-New Zealand’s Ministry for Primary Industries later said tests showed the botulism scare had been a false alarm because whey protein concentrate made by Fonterra contained a less harmful bacteria.
+New Zealand’s Ministry for Primary Industries later said tests showed the botulism scare had been a false alarm as whey protein concentrate made by Fonterra contained a less harmful bacteria.

 Fonterra’s China expansion strategy, which also includes building a UHT milk processing plant by 2016, is part of the company’s global plan to generate more earnings from value-added products, as opposed to lower-margin bulk milk powder.